salesforcecli/plugin-org/messages/refresh.sandbox.md

 - Refresh the sandbox using the name defined in the definition file.
 The production org that contains the sandbox license has the alias "prodOrg".

   <%= config.bin %> <%= command.id %> --definition-file devSbx3-config.json --target-org prodOrg

+- Refresh the sandbox named "devSbx2" by changing its original source org to be a sandbox called "devSbx3":

+  <%= config.bin %> <%= command.id %> --name devSbx2 --source-sandbox-name devSbx3 --target-org prodOrg

 # flags.no-auto-activate.summary